nsbgn/swayq/README.md

 *This application is still rough around the edges and interfaces may change without warning.*

-To programmatically control the window manager [i3] or its sibling [Sway][sway], you would usually use a library like [go-i3] or [i3ipc].
+To programmatically control the window manager [i3] or its younger sibling [Sway][sway], you might use a library like [go-i3] or [i3ipc].
-The library would send and receive some JSON on your behalf, translate it to a native structure, and allow you to do your thing.
+The library sends and receives some JSON on your behalf, translates it to a native structure, and allows you to do your thing.

-But why not use a language already tailor-made for JSON transformations:
+But why not use a language that is already tailor-made for JSON
-[jq]?
+transformations: [jq]?
 This allows you to closely follow i3's original [commands][cmd] and [IPC spec][ipc].
 You get the convenience of a script while staying closer to the speed of a compiled program — and the result is often much terser than either!

 This repository contains the `i3jq` application, which adds internal functions corresponding to i3's [IPC spec][ipc] on top of